-More Than Half Of Transgender Teachers Face Workplace Harassment
+More Than Half Of Transgender Teachers Surveyed Tell NPR They Are Harassed At Work

 More than half of transgender teachers face harassment or discrimination in the workplace, according to an NPR Ed survey of transgender and gender-nonconforming educators.